JulioAlvesRJ/Food_Website/README.md

 This is a project developed based on my skills in web development.
 This project is responsive so you can open and use on mobile phones with no problem, and i use some cool features to make this site look more interesting and great for the client.

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.md) file for details.

 ---

 <p align="center">Made by Júlio Alves</p>